- Release Date

 beeminder-my-goals-org) - Fetches all of your goals from Beeminder

-and inserts them as a list of org-mode headlines.
+and inserts them in the current buffer as a list of org-mode headlines.

 C-c b t (